amandakoster/todo/README.md

 ```

-The app is deployed with Firebase here: [a link] (https://todo-392e9.firebaseapp.com/)
+The app is deployed with Firebase here: (https://todo-392e9.firebaseapp.com/)